microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Integration/README.md

 **9.** Our build server is ready to install a build agent on it, but first we need to create a new build agent pool.
-Go to your **account home page**:
+Go to your **account home page (not the PartsUnlimitedMRP code page)**:

 	https://<account>.visualstudio.com